spring-attic/spring-net-rest/readme.txt

 There is a solution file for different version of VS.NET
 	* Spring.Rest.2005.sln for use with VS.NET 2008
 	* Spring.Rest.2008.sln for use with VS.NET 2008
+	* Spring.Rest.2008-CF.sln for use with VS.NET 2008 and Compact Framework tools
 	* Spring.Rest.2008-SL.sln for use with VS.NET 2008 and Silverlight tools
 	* Spring.Rest.2010.sln for use with VS.NET 2010
 	* Spring.Rest.2010-SL.sln for use with VS.NET 2010 and Silverlight tools